Dorcy64/bootstrap-tindog/README.md

 # bootstrap-tindog

-This is a saas website of a website called tindog, part of the bootstrap learning journey
+This is a saas website of an app called tindog, part of the bootstrap learning journey

+you can view it here https://dorcy64.github.io/bootstrap-tindog/